ndd21/PHYS281/docs/index.md

 There are a variety of online Python environments that can be used as a back up.
-These generally require your to create an account, but there are generally free account options that provide a limited by usable range of functionality.
+These generally require your to create an account, but there are generally free account options that provide a limited but usable range of functionality.
 For the first half of the course these should suffice for any coding needs, but may be more limited when attempting the project.
 The options suggested below seem to have NumPy, SciPy and Matplotlib available.